canonical/real-time-ubuntu-docs/docs/index.rst

 Project and community
 ---------------------

+..
+TODO: RTU and other kernel projects are unusual in storing their docs separately from their code.
+At this stage there's no public RTU code repo for a community to contribute to — there's only the docs repo.
+For now, therefore, all references to contributing are aimed at the RTU docs repo.
+   They should be updated when community contributions to the RTU code can be accepted.

 The Real-time Ubuntu project welcomes community contributions, suggestions, fixes and constructive feedback.
 If you wish to contribute to Real-time Ubuntu,